5 Wisconsin Pests Who Are More Active in Your Home During the Winter

 During the summer it may not be unusual to see one or two carpenter ants inside your home, but if you see them in the winter it might be a sign of trouble.
 Carpenter ants in your home during the winter can be an indication that they have begun nesting in the warmth of your house.
 Carpenter ants can cause serious structural damage to your house and should be eradicated immediately.

 Much like rats and mice, squirrels would prefer the warm cozy insides of your walls over a tree or outdoor den.
 These wiley little climbers typically spend their winters curled up in nests in trees, but if they can find their way into your attic or walls they will take advantage of the safe space you provide.

 You’ll know you have squirrels if you see holes in your soffets or overhangs, especially into your garage or attic, or if you hear scratching and rustling in your walls.

-Contact Ehler’s Pest Management to evict the parasites and pests who have chosen your home as their winter vacation destination.
+Contact Ehler’s Pest Management to evict the pests who have chosen to winter in your home.

 Back to News